Barn Conversion Mortgages

 How much can you borrow?

-Again, this depends on what your objectives are, as well as what you can afford to borrow.
-If you decide that a self-build is the right path for you, then you’ll have to meet typical mortgage affordability criteria and will likely be able to borrow between 4 and 5 times your income, depending on your level of income and profession.
+Again, this depends on your objectives and what you can afford to borrow.
+Suppose you decide that a self-build is the right path for you.
+In that case, you’ll have to meet typical mortgage affordability criteria.
+Depending on your income level and profession, you will likely be able to borrow between 4 and 5 times your income.

 Mortgage Affordability Calculator